odygrd/quill/README.md

 - **Low Latency Logging**: Achieve fast logging performance with low latency.
 Refer to the [Benchmarks](http://github.com/odygrd/quill#performance) for more details.
-- **Asynchronous logging**: Log arguments and messages are formatted in a backend logging thread, effectively offloading the formatting overhead from the critical path.
+- **Asynchronous logging**: Formatting and I/O are all delegated to a background logging thread, effectively offloading the overhead from the critical path.
 - **Custom Formatters**: Customize log formatting based on user-defined patterns.
   Explore [Formatters](http://quillcpp.readthedocs.io/en/latest/tutorial.html#formatters) for further details.
 - **Flexible Timestamp Generation**: Choose between rdtsc, chrono, or custom clocks (useful for simulations) for